 If you want to see other options, check out my Greece tours page for inspiration.

-Not really.
-Thermopylae and the 100 Spartans are a things of the past.
-Visiting the site of the battle and seeing the giant statue of King Leonidas are cool things to do, but only as part of a bigger tour.
+The Hot Gates don’t exist anymore in their ancient configuration.
+Visiting the site of the battle and seeing the giant statue of King Leonidas are worth it, but only as part of a bigger tour.

 Follow this link to see all tours that include a stop by the Hot Gates of Thermopylae.